Mbabazi12/Mbabazi12/README.md

 - 👋 Hi, I’m @Mbabazi12
-- 👀 I’m interested in web development
+- 👀 I’m interested in web & mobile development
-- 🌱 I’m currently learning html,css,javascript
+- 🌱 I’m currently learning reactnative, graphql, and typescript
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me mbabazi069@gmail.com